Diankavoy19/-Postman-newman-ghActions/README.md

 1. Download this repo.
 2. Run `npm i` (install node.js dependencies)
 3. Run `npm run tern-on-api`(to run testing server locally )
+4. Upload `store.postman_collection.json` in Postman app.
+6. In GH action runned and saved report of `petstore.collection.json`.
+For running `store.postman_collection.json` download this repo and run locally.

 ### Overview of local server testing
 Routes `/products`, `/orders` and `/users`.
 Below is a table of supported operations with `products` as example resource.
 The same operations are also supports for `orders/` and `users/`.